9 Major Reasons for Bad Gas Mileage

 Bad Driving Style

-Whether you believe it or not, one of the main reasons for poor gas mileage is careless driving.
-Some of the things that affect too much are:
+Whether you believe it or not, one of the causes of poor gas mileage causes is careless driving.
+Some of the things that affect too much are

 Bad driving habits burn more fuel.
-Source: Insurance.com
+(Photo: Insurance.com)

 Impulsive Driving – Engaging the brake and gas pedals frequently and without any reason causes excessive oil loss.
 If you can’t compromise with the thrill of rapid acceleration and revving, be prepared to spend some money on the fuel.